seq-code/documentation/README.md

 Documentation of the SeqCode Registry and associated processes.

+## Tutorials
+- [new genome](tutorials/new_genome.md): I have a genome belonging to a novel taxon, how can I register it?

 ## Guides
 - [etymology](guides/etymology.md): How do I Fill the Etymology Table?
 - [curation SOP](guides/curation.md): How are names internally curated?